OfficeDev/office-js-docs-pr/docs/includes/file-get-started-powerpoint.md

     - PowerPoint Online: [Sideload Office Add-ins in Office Online](../testing/sideload-office-add-ins-for-testing.md#sideload-an-office-add-in-on-office-online)
     - iPad and Mac: [Sideload Office Add-ins on iPad and Mac](../testing/sideload-an-office-add-in-on-ipad-and-mac.md)

-2. In PowerPoint, create a new file, choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
+2. In PowerPoint, insert a new blank slide, choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.

     ![A screenshot of PowerPoint with the Show Taskpane button highlighted](../images/powerpoint_quickstart_addin_1b.png)